The Wayside Inn (Sudbury): History

 Ford's aims were not accomplished at the Wayside, but he did establish the non-profit institution that now operates the inn and associated museum, watermill, and archives.
 He also established the Wayside Inn Boys School, a trade school which operated from 1928 to 1947, aiming to demonstrate his belief that "the only way to really learn is by doing."
 Ford claimed to have invested $1,616,956.11 to the project.
 He sold the Wayside property in 1945, ultimately fulfilling his desires to create such a museum at Greenfield Village in Dearborn, Michigan.

 The inn was gutted by a fire on the night of December 22 and 23, 1955, full of antiques collected by Ford in the 1920s.
 It was restored to the way that it had appeared when Longfellow stayed there using many original beams and pieces of furniture, with a $500,000 grant from the Ford Foundation.
 The inn re-opened June 7, 1958, with an open house and picnics on the lawn of the property's Martha-Mary Chapel and gristmill.

 In 2019, the Inn's volunteer board of trustees took the name "The Wayside Inn Foundation," as they worked to develop more research and outreach for a property that includes the Inn and other historic buildings on its "over 100 acres of fields and forests."
 It is still in operation as a restaurant, offering historically accurate guest rooms and hosting for small receptions.
 A guest book was kept for many years, including observations of famous people who stayed or dined at the inn, entries written by the guests, and newspaper clippings for context.

+Though The Wayside Inn is often noted as the oldest continuously operating inn in the United States, the Beekman Arms Inn and others make various similar claims and note The Wayside Inn's closure period of 1861–1897 after the death of Lyman Howe.